plsuwu/plsuwu/src/docs/writeups/lockpick.md

 #### Decryption

 With the Task 1 content (likely) in hand, it’s apparent that most of the other tasks are going to require decrypted files.
-I couldn’t find a direct symbolic reference to the encryption *method*, we can start with trying XOR, as it is pretty easy method to implement and can be difficult to brute force the key.
+I couldn’t find a direct symbolic reference to the encryption *method*, but we might as well start by running something through an XOR function.

-Running a quick proof of concept via Cyberchef using `bhUlIshutrea98liOp` as the key, we can test one of the encrypted files:
+So, using Cyberchef with the string `bhUlIshutrea98liOp` as the key, we can test one of the encrypted files:

 ![Untitled](/img/lockpick_img/Untitled.png)